“Where the fuck did you go?” Zell cursed, kicking a wall angrily.

 The young man’s dark hair was unkempt from running and his eyes seemed to glow with excitement.
 In Squall’s depression he only wondered, dimly, how the man could be so happy that they had an unknown attacker in the Garden.
 Squall reached out and toggled the command keys for the door to slide open.
 When the doors whisked open Zell’s fist nearly collided with Squall’s head and Selphie leapt out ready to attack.

 Seeing that it was Squall glowering at him and not the creature, Zell lurched back and managed not to punch the commander.
-Selphie stumbled, her side beginning to ache and clumsily, fell into Squall who caught her and then swiftly up-righted her with the efficiency only someone who hated being touched could manage.
+Selphie stumbled, her side beginning to ache, and clumsily fell into Squal.
+He caught her and then swiftly up-righted her with the efficiency only someone who hated being touched could manage.
 Selphie smiled brightly and flashed a peace sign at him with an energetic grin.

 “Did you chase it away?”
 She asked hopefully.